-Several significant Wake Forest destinations are a short distance from campus: Reynolda House, Gardens, and Village, as well as the area around Groves Stadium and Deacon Boulevard.
+Several significant Wake Forest destinations are a short distance from campus: Reynolda House, Gardens, and Village, as well as the area around the Athletics Campus.
 An existing footpath that starts near the west side of Winston Hall provides easy access from campus to the cultural, recreational, and retail amenities of Reynolda House, Gardens, and Village.

-The area around Groves Stadium and Deacon Boulevard is slated for development; safe and easy access there will be increasingly desirable.
-The current pedestrian route follows University Parkway along the eastern edge of campus to Deacon Boulevard.
+Many areas around the Athletics Campus could readily be redeveloped; safe and easy access there will be increasingly desirable.
+The current pedestrian route follows University Parkway along the eastern edge of campus to the Athletics Campus.
 It is indirect and unfriendly to pedestrians.
-Vehicular traffic along this route is heavy and fast moving, and there is little of interest along the way.
+Vehicular traffic along this route is heavy and fast moving, there is little of interest along the way, and a limited number of protected pedestrian crossings.